brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 ‘By giving this gift, I shall be reborn in a good destination, in a heavenly world, after death’; or with the thought, ‘When giving this gift, my heart will be glad, and happiness and joy will arise in me’; or one gives because it ennobles and adorns the mind.”
 (Reasons for Giving Location 3015, AN 8:33; IV 236–37)

+- Highlight(pink) - location 2704
+“giving” for Early Buddhism does not mean simply philanthropic charity directed toward the poor and disadvantaged.
+While it includes this, the practice of giving has a more context-specific

+- Highlight(pink) - Location 2705
+rooted in the social structure of Indian religiosity.

+- Highlight(pink) - Location 2709
+Such homeless wanderers, known as samaṇas (“ascetics”) or paribbājakas (“wanderers”), did not perform any remunerative services but depended upon the charity of householders for their livelihood.
+The lay devotees provided them with their material requisites—robes, food, lodgings, and medicines—doing so in the confidence that such services were a source of merit that would help them advance a few steps farther in the direction of final emancipation.

 - Highlight(pink) - Location 3072
 4. MORAL DISCIPLINE